 Carreno Busta halts Hurkacz finals win streak with Montreal triumph

-Montreal (AFP) – Pablo Carreno Busta spoiled Hubert Hurkacz's perfect record in ATP finals on Sunday, beating him 3-6, 6-3, 6-3 to win the Montreal Masters.
+Montreal (AFP) – Pablo Carreno Busta seized his first ATP Masters title Sunday, spoiling Hubert Hurkacz's perfect record in ATP finals with a Montreal Masters triumph.

-The 23rd-ranked Spaniard became the first unseeded winner in Canada in two decades as he tasted success in his first career final at the Masters level.
+The 23rd-ranked Spaniard beat eighth-seeded Hurkacz 3-6, 6-3, 6-3 to become the first unseeded winner in Canada in two decades.

+Carreno Busta notched his seventh ATP title, but his first in an elite Masters 1000 event in his first opportunity.

+"It's an amazing feeling to be a Masters 1000 winner," Carreno Busta said.
+"It's the best title of my career for sure.

 Poland's Hurkacz had been unbeaten in five finals, Carreno Busta putting the first blemish on that record in just over an hour and three quarters.

-He survived 18 aces from the eighth-seeded Pole to become the first Canadian champion ranked outside the Top 20 since number 43 Andrei Pavel in 2001 at Montreal.
+He survived 18 aces from Hurkacz to become the first Canadian champion ranked outside the Top 20 since number 43 Andrei Pavel in 2001 at Montreal.

 The first two sets were mirror images with Hurkacz breaking in the sixth game on his way to winning the opener.